-At the bottom you’ll find the timeline of your screen captures as shown in the above image.
+At the bottom, you’ll find the timeline of your screen captures as shown in the above image.

 - There’s also an option to capture a new screenshot or add files.

 - At the bottom right you’ll find a “Share this screen” button that opens a menu for sharing individual screenshots, or all of your screenshots from a session, or the option to print directly.
-“Share screen” gives you a copy of the URL for your clipboard.
+“Share screen” gives you a copy of the URL to your clipboard.

 - It also saves every link to a hosted service, in effect, creating a history of your images.

 If you do want to share directly from qSnap then you’ll have to create a free qSnap account and log in.
 It is possible to use your existing Google, Facebook, or Twitter details, or you can create a new account.
 You can also just save screenshots to your machine; they’ll default to your Downloads folder where they’ll appear as JPG files.